cclib/cclib.github.io/sphinx/tutorial.rst

 Tutorial
 ========

-This page describes how to download, install and use cclib.
+This page describes how to download, install and use the basic functionality of cclib.

 Requirements
 ------------